-Docker provides an option to create and manage there own network for the networking between docker containers.
+Docker provides an option to create and manage there own network for networking between docker containers.
 Use docker network subcommand to manage the Docker networking.

 docker network [options]